 The first scarlet beans were planted mid-May and I planted the ones in a different bed at the end of June.
-Interesting enough, they both started producing at the same time.
+Interestingly enough, they both started producing at the same time.

 The only thing I can think of is that the soil was much warmer when I planted in the new bed and so the plants grew quicker.